lalomorales22/penguins/docs/gateway/remote-gateway-readme.md

 | `KeepAlive`                          | Automatically restarts tunnel if it crashes                  |
 | `RunAtLoad`                          | Starts tunnel when the agent loads                           |

-Penguins.app connects to `ws://127.0.0.1:18789` on your client machine.
-The SSH tunnel forwards that connection to port 18789 on the remote machine where the Gateway is running.
+The browser and CLI connect to `127.0.0.1:18789` on your client machine.
+The SSH tunnel forwards that traffic to port `18789` on the remote machine where the Gateway is running.